iqoOopi/HenryPracticeShop/README.md

 ![Screenshot](doc/image/docImage.png)
 # Henry's Practise E-commerce Shop
-This simple application is used by Henry to practise coding skill.
+This simple application is used by Henry to practice coding skills.
 With React as FrontEnd, Express as Backend Server

 ## Key Library